UX is More Important Than Ever

 - Present the prototype as part of the specification to align development.

 That was 18 years ago, and a lot has changed since then.
 Software has gone on to “eat the world”, and the landscape has only gotten more complex.
-Teams are more diverse and the expectations for software and software projects are much higher.
+Teams are more diverse and the expectations for the user experience and software projects are much higher.
 Axure RP has grown to include powerful new tools for rich interactivity and documentation, publishing and sharing, and team collaboration.

-For all of the changes, however, our product and philosophy have remained essentially the same.
-Prototyping continues to be an effective cornerstone for solving many of the biggest challenges in software projects today.
+For all of the changes, however, prototyping continues to be an effective cornerstone for improving user experiences and solving many of the biggest challenges in software projects today.
 And we still love tackling those challenges—the same passion that drove us to create Axure RP is the same passion that fuels our desire to expand and improve upon it.
 The experience becomes very meta, really: a software company building and refining software to help other software companies build and refine software.
 Your problems are our problems, and we truly enjoy finding new solutions every day.

 As individuals, we take our work and our responsibility to customers very seriously.
 We do our best to keep an open and honest relationship with our clients, and they keep us vital and alive.
 After 18 years, we serve over 25,000 organizations, and our software is used by a vast majority of the Fortune 100.
 The people who use our products are driving our mission forward by keeping us on top of their evolving workflows.

-The rise of UX and Design Thinking are the latest cultural tectonics of software development, and Axure RP has been a popular tool supporting these shifts.
-But our growth has been organic, and has occurred through a steady evolution guided by input and requests from our customers.
+Axure’s growth has been organic, and has occurred through a steady evolution guided by input and requests from our customers.
 We don’t concern ourselves too much with short-term trends or chasing unicorns.
 We long ago left the Bay Area for America’s Finest City, San Diego, and adopted a long-term view for our business.
 We make something we are proud of and remain humble enough to constantly improve upon it.
-Our customers are pushing the boundaries of what is possible in business and software, and we are there to support them.
-That’s why we’re here: to help solve the problems of problem solving, however they may manifest.
+Our customers are pushing the boundaries of what is possible in business and software, delivering innovative digital solutions every day.
+We are honored to be here to support them.

 We have built an amazing team, and the way we work creates a balance that allows for exciting growth through thoughtful planning.
-As we eat a bowl of Phở to celebrate the release of Axure RP 9, we excitedly look forward to tackling the next set of challenges.
+As we eat a bowl of Phở to celebrate the release of Axure RP, we excitedly look forward to tackling the next set of challenges.